This perennial wildflower is 2-6' tall and usually unbranched. The

 limit of this species.
 Habitats consist of woodland openings, rich

-mesic woodlands, sandy woodlands, upland rocky woodlands, wooded slopes, areas along
+mesic woodlands, sandy woodlands, upland rocky woodlands, wooded

 paths in woodlands, and woodland borders.
 Poke Milkweed is found in

 deciduous woodlands where oaks, maples, and similar trees are dominant.

 butterflies, including the Monarch and Great Spangle Fritillary